KelvinMW/IGCSE_CS_PSEUDOCODE/README.md

 # IGCSE_CS_PSEUDOCODE
-All IGCSE pseudocode solutions to activities as tested questions.
+pseudocode solutions to student's activities in All PEARSON EDEXCEL IGCSE(9-1 series).